Lessons in Building Remote Design Team

 Having these non-negotiables enforces org-wide accountability and avoids confusion by increasing coordinations.

-Before anything else, it’s crucial to involve every designer on your team.
+Before deciding on anything, it's crucial to involve every designer on your team.
 That alone can make or break your success.
-Here’s what worked for us:
+Here's what we've decided and worked for us:

 Design Hour

 This is separate from company Office Hour.
-This is where you set your internal design team ritual.
-For example:
+This is where your team decide on what to do during the overlap, for example:

-As design leader this non-negotiable, your job is to support and unblock your team members.
+This non-negotiable, use this time to understand and unblock your team.
 Weekly 1:1s is sacred and will help you gain better insights on individual morale & motivations.
-Protect this time.
+Over time, we reduced it to bi-weekly.

 Async Mode

-Most of your time won't overlap.
-Here's how we reduce frictions:
+When you're in a full remote settings, most of your time won't overlap, e.g Bangkok -> Warsaw.
+Here's how we collaborate and reduce frictions:

 Just to be clear.
 This is not to replace collaborations, but to enable it without delays and guessing.